 Ensuring currency of curricula requires that instructional materials are revised on a regular basis.
 The ideal would be to achieve a dynamic curricula base that evolves in parallel with technological advancement.
 This may be the only way to ensure that our hi-tech industries improve and maintain productivity, competence, and a competitive edge.
 In an attempt to meet this goal, colleges, technical training institutions, and training departments within hi-tech companies work closely with subject matter experts or SMEs (pronounced "smees") who possess the most current hi-tech knowledge and skills.
-These experts are familiar with the recent advances in technology and produce work-ready graduates, SMEs are needed to help create and maintain curriculum that addresses key technologies and emerging industry trends.
+These experts are familiar with the recent advances in technology, new processes, equipment, and industry "best practices."
+To maintain currency with technology and produce work-ready graduates, SMEs are needed to help create and maintain curriculum that addresses key technologies and emerging industry trends.
 To promote greater breadth of student learning, SMEs are needed to help integrate specific technical topics within core college curriculum-science, technology, engineering, and mathematics.
 Teaming SMEs with faculty developers, instructional designers/developers (IDs) produces an effective blend of unique abilities for scoping, structuring, and organizing technical information in a way that facilitates acquisition of technical knowledge and industry-relevant skills.